inflation/jpegxl-sys/README.md

 Building `jpeg-xl` and statically linking is by default, requiring `git` command in `PATH`.

-If you wish to use existing library and dynamically linking, then set the include path and lib path with `DEP_JXL_INCLUDE` and `DEP_JXL_LIB` respectively, as well as `--features without-build`.
+If you wish to use existing library and dynamic linking, then use the feature `system-jxl`.
+Set the custom include path and lib path with `DEP_JXL_INCLUDE` and `DEP_JXL_LIB` respectively.

 ## Usage